LucasEnard/formation-template-python/README.md

 As an exercise, it could be interesting to modify `bo.IrisOperation` so that it returns a boolean that will tell the `bp.Router` to call `bo.PostgresOperation` depending on the value of that boolean.<br>
 That way, our new operation will be called.

-**Hint**: This can be done by changing the type of reponse bo.IrisOperation returns and by adding to that new type of message/response a new boolean property and using the `if` activity in our bp.Router.
+**Hint**: This can be done by changing the type of response bo.IrisOperation returns and by adding to that new type of message/response a new boolean property and using the `if` activity in our bp.Router.

 ## 10.6.
 Solution